stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 <span class="caption text-muted">Difference of Momentary UX between VR and AR game versions.</span>

 <p>Therefore, even though the game mechanics of Pokemon Go and my own developed game are inherently different it can still be argued that the success of Pokemon Go might lie in its superior user experience which Augmented Reality environment elicits.
-Even though I agree that Pokemon Go has a great UI composition, note that I was not testing the UI (User Interface), but instead the experiments were being done in order to determine the UX (User Experience) of AR and VR environments.
+Even though I agree that Pokemon Go has a great UI composition, note that I was not testing the UI (User Interface), but instead the experiments were being done in order to determine the momentary UX (User Experience) of AR and VR environments.
 UX and UI are in a way related to each other but still they represent two different concepts.</p>

 <p>Of course, this doesn’t mean that to have a successful game you just need to make it in AR (As a matter of a fact, Pokemon Go was just partially AR).